PlanetJames/AI-in-astronomy/README.md

 CNNs and their variants (e.g. ResNets, Mask R-CNN) are primarily used for detection and classification within astronomical images.
 Recurrent networks are generally used for detection and classification within transient data (e.g. supernovae).
 GANs often used for generating synthetic data, typically catalogues of images for training & testing other methods.
-VAEs & U-nets used for image modification (denoising, deblurring, etc.) or segmentation (e.g. deblending).
+VAEs & U-Nets used for image modification (denoising, deblurring, etc.) or segmentation (e.g. deblending).

 ### Summaries of ML in astronomy